SHENYue0324/SHENYue0324.github.io/publications.md

 ---

-## Working Manuscript
+## PhD Girls Seminar

-- Biodiversity Performance and Operation Risk: Evidence from Real Estate Industry in China<br>*Supervisor: Prof. Carlos NORONHA (UM) and Dr. Ruopiao ZHANG (MUST)*
+- I am coorganizing a PhD Girls Seminar with the other three girls.
+Following the university's PhD course syllabus, we read and share papers each week.
+And then we do some brainstorming to come up with new ideas.
-- Coming soon... 🚀
+- Coming soon...

   <br>

 ---

-## Coursework Research Project
+## Projects and Replication

 - **Social Media’s Sentiment and Stock Return** *- Group Coursework of “MFIN7036 Text Analytics and NLP” at HKU*
   - *Github Blog #1 [How to Install Chromedriver in macOS](https://buehlmaier.github.io/MFIN7036-student-blog-2023-02/how-to-install-chromedriver-in-macos-by-group-nlp-intelligence.html)*